The Souldiers Pocket Bible

 The Souldiers Pocket Bible (aka Cromwell's Soldiers' Pocket Bible, The Soldier's Pocket Bible, Cromwell's Soldier's Bible) was a pamphlet version of the Protestant Bible that was carried by the soldiers of Oliver Cromwell's New Model Army during the English Civil War.

+The Pocket Bible was first issued in 1643.
+A copy of it was discovered by an American book collector in 1854, in the form of an octavo booklet (5½ × 3″, 136 × 78mm).
+The pamphlet was only 16-pages-long, containing about 150 verse quotations from the Geneva Bible,all of them related to war topics.
+A number of the quotations intended to inspire the morale of the soldiers derived from the Book of Deuteronomy and the Book of Exodus, promising that "the Lord" (Yahweh) fights for his people against their enemies.

+There are only two surviving copies of the original 1643 edition of the pamphlet.
+An 1693 version, with alterations reflecting the King James Version, has only one surviving copy.
+Several copies of the text survive in American reprints dating to the American Civil War of the 1860s, because the American Tract Society had decided to produce thousands of copies for use by the soldiers of the Union Army.
+About 50,000 copies of the Pocket Bible were printed for the Union soldiers.

 Description

 The Souldiers Pocket Bible (lacking a possessive apostrophe in the title) was first issued in 1643 to Cromwell's army and was put in general use among his soldiers.
 It has been of historical record that Cromwell's soldiers were provided with a small pocket Bible.
 George Livermore, an American book collector from Cambridgeport, Massachusetts, discovered a copy of The Souldiers Pocket Bible in 1854; he realized that the Bible which Cromwell's soldiers were known to carry was not the complete Protestant Bible of 66 books, but a condensed pamphlet version.
 It was an octavo booklet (5½ × 3″, 136 × 78mm).
 In comparison, it was about the size and thickness of an international travel passport used in the 20th century.

 The Souldiers Pocket Bible had just 16 pages that contained some 150 verse quotations from the Geneva Bible, all related to war.
 All but four of the verses were from the Old Testament.
 Verses intended to inspire the morale of Cromwell's soldiers included the following from the Geneva Bible: